Hazemkak/WorldCup2022_Reservation_Tickets/server/README.md

 # Project's REST API Installation Guide

-Follow the instructions below to run the project.
+Follow the instructions below to run the project's server.

 ## Table of Contents